heliusblackstar/freekb/35f10a38-78cb-47bd-a3b3-dfe21b65ef17/index.md

 For now, there's a lot we can do with the light in Simple UI, and all of these things we're going to learn carry over verbatim into Advanced UI.
 Advanced UI just adds lot of config menus and the other stuff we mentioned a minute ago.

 ## How to fix the light if it's doing weird things
 Before we get started, you should know that no matter what "mode" the light is in, most of Anduril's configuration menus are hidden away behind 6 or 7 consecutive clicks.
 Clicking 3 or fewer times is almost always safe, as far as staying out of config menus.
-However, if you accidentally click the button 6 or more times and aren't sure what the light is doing, it won't turn off or turn back on, or is flashing a weird pattern, which will be true if you find yourself in any of the configuration menus, just unscrew the tailcap until the light turns off.
+However, if you accidentally click the button 6 or more times and aren't sure what the light is doing, if it won't turn off or turn back on, or is flashing a weird pattern, which will be true if you find yourself in any of the configuration menus, just unscrew the tailcap until the light turns off.
 Then screw it back on, and you should be in OFF mode.
 If things are still messed up, do a factory reset.

 ## Lesson 1: Turning on/off the light
 To turn the light on/off, simply click the button.
 The light will turn on at the last used brightness setting, which we will get into in a moment.